-Alcohol can also decrease the effectiveness of antidepressants.
+Alcohol, which is a depressant in itself, can also reduce the effectiveness of antidepressants.
 Mixing Lexapro® and alcohol can have a powerful impact on the brain.
 While Lexapro® affects the serotonin neurotransmitters, alcohol can affect neurological pathways while also, in cases of alcohol use disorder, actually change the structure of the brain.
 Chronic drinkers can experience low serotonin levels in the brain, and that can be reversed in part by consuming alcohol again.
 Alcohol can also affect the dopamine, GABA, and glutamate neurotransmitters; research has also shown that it could be linked to shrinkage of the brain’s hippocampus.

 The other problem is that, in some cases, there are similarities in the side effects of Lexapro® and alcohol.
 Alcohol, like escitalopram, can cause upset stomach, diarrhea, tiredness, and sexual dysfunction, so the risks of those side effects can increase when the two substances are combined.
 Alcohol can also exacerbate certain Lexapro® problems.
 For instance, if Lexapro® triggers a loss in appetite, alcohol prevents the body from properly digesting what nutrients it does get, which could lead to malnutrition.
 If escitalopram causes a person to feel restless or agitated, alcohol could make those mood swings even more intense.